AbdullahAOT/myNotes/README.md

 - Learnt what is Github
 - Learnt the difference between Git and GitHub
 - Learnt Markdown language with its features.
-- Didnt know how to use ssh and had to use token :)